SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Experimental Results

-We investigate the impact of applying SoLo-RA exclusively to the chosen responses (\textit{chosen-only}) versus applying it jointly to both chosen and rejected responses (\textit{both}), presenting the performance on QA tasks from LongBenchV1 and RULER in Figure~\ref{fig:perfor_both_chosen}.
-Our results demonstrate that the \textit{chosen-only} SoLo-RA consistently outperforms the \textit{both} approach across various algorithms and models.
-Further analysis in Appendix~\ref{sec:detailsed_exp_analysis} shows that, compared to the \textit{both} approach, the \textit{chosen-only} SoLo-RA consistently achieves a larger reward margin (Figure~\ref{fig:s2l_orpo_long_margins}) and assigns lower prediction probabilities to rejected responses (Figure~\ref{fig:s2l_orpo_long_rejected}).
-These results suggest that \textit{chosen-only} SoLo-RA achieves stronger fitting capacity and more stable convergence, which contribute to its superior alignment performance.
+We investigate the impact of \textit{chosen-only} SoLo-RA versus applying SoLo-RA jointly to both $y_w$ and $y_l$ (\textit{both}), as defined in original SoLoPO (Eq.(\ref{solo_ra})).
+As shown in Figure~\ref{fig:perfor_both_chosen}, SoLoPO with \textit{both} SoLo-RA consistently outperforms Long-PO, except for a slight drop on DPO, supporting the validity of its decoupling strategy theoretically established in Section~\ref{sec:method_loss_analysis}.
+Moreover, the \textit{chosen-only} SoLo-RA surpasses the \textit{both} approach across diverse algorithms and models.
+Appendix~\ref{sec:trainin_dy} reveals that, compared with the \textit{both} setting, the \textit{chosen-only} version yields larger reward margins (Figure~\ref{fig:s2l_orpo_long_margins}) and assigns lower prediction probability to $y_l$ (Figure~\ref{fig:s2l_orpo_long_rejected}).
+These results suggest that \textit{chosen-only} SoLo-RA achieves stronger fitting capacity and more stable convergence, leading to better performance.

+\paragraph{Direct reward alignment matters.} To validate the effectiveness of SoLo-RA, we compare it with an approximation we termed short-to-long KL divergence (SoLo-KL): {

+} Here, we employ the absolute function to ensure non-negative training loss.
+From the reward expressions in Table~\ref{tab:s2l_app_obj}, one can observe that SoLo-KL also promotes the convergence between $r_\phi(x_{\text{short}},y_w)$ and $r_\phi(x_{\text{long}},y_w)$.
+For DPO and SimPO, SoLo-KL is equivalent to SoLo-RA, as the reward coefficients $\beta$ can be integrated into the coefficient $\alpha$ in Eq. (\ref{solo_ra}).
+As shown in Figure~\ref{fig:perfor_solo_variant}, for DPO and SimPO, the performance of SoLo-KL and SoLo-RA is comparable, with minor differences attributed to the slight variations in $\alpha$.
+However, for ORPO, SoLo-RA significantly outperforms SoLo-KL on both benchmarks, demonstrating the effectiveness of direct reward alignment.

 \paragraph{Decoupling long-context alignment yields better results.}

 As shown in Figure~\ref{fig:perfor_solo_variant}, \ours outperforms Expand-Long-PO, a non-decoupled approach across different PO algorithms.
 We posit